pixcept/ioBroker.plenticore/README.md

 `plenticore.0.forecast.day1.power.Xh.power` - estimated total power from plant on sun hour X of the forecast day, where 1h is the hour of sunrise
 `plenticore.0.forecast.day1.power.Xh.power_high` - estimated total power from plant on sun hour X of the forecast day, but without keeping into account the visibility or rain data
 `plenticore.0.forecast.day1.power.Xh.time` - the time the sun hour for `plenticore.0.forecast.power.Xh.power` starts
-`plenticore.0.forecast.day1.sun.sunrise` - sunrise time of forecast date (either today or tomorrow)
+`plenticore.0.forecast.day1.sun.sunrise` - sunrise time of forecast date
-`plenticore.0.forecast.day1.sun.sunset` - sunset time of forecast date (either today or tomorrow)
+`plenticore.0.forecast.day1.sun.sunset` - sunset time of forecast date

 ## Changelog